benedictsolomon-coder/vet_clinic/README.md

 p.severity = getSeverity();

-// Appointment time only for Moderate and Routine
+// Appointment date and time only for Moderate and Routine
     if (p.severity == SEV_MODERATE || p.severity == SEV_ROUTINE) {
+        p.appointmentDate = getAppointmentDate();
         p.appointmentTime = getAppointmentTime();
     } else {
-        p.appointmentTime = 0;   // not applicable for Critical / Urgent
+        p.appointmentDate = 0;   // not applicable for Critical / Urgent
+        p.appointmentTime = 0;
     }

 p.waitMinutes = 0;          // will be computed when served